 The value log signal will try to automatically determine values for its X-axis by backtracking through the analysis chain to the root signal window.
 If those X values are equidistant (i.e. the difference between two consecutive values is always the same), those will be displayed on the X-axis of the instrument log.
 If not, the X-axis will switch to a unit called "change" where each new value will simply be labelled with its index, i.e. 0,1,2,3,4...

 Long-time logging of instrument values in a file

-log window, on the other hand, stores all values which are added to a instrument log into a file.
+The instrument log in this system only stores the last 100 values and can be used for monitoring.
+The file log window, on the other hand, stores all values which are added to an instrument log into a file.